iWiafe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-# Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+# Write a script that prints a number with two decimal places, followed by a new line.